It’s new year’s resolution season and January at my gym is a zoo

+The “lose weight, be healthy” crowd has taken over.
 Parking, getting a lane in the pool, or getting a spot in my Pilates class takes on battle tones.
-Don’t get me wrong.
-I applaud the good intentions and I don’t mean to be disrespectful.
-But I do know that by the end of the month, parking won’t be an issue and I won’t be sharing a lane in the pool.
+While I applaud the good intentions, I do know that by the end of the month, parking won’t be an issue and I won’t be sharing a lane in the pool.

 - Have clarity.
 Know where your money is going, how much you’re spending and how much you’re earning.
-Make friends with your budget and track your money.
+Make your budget your BFF and track your money.

 - Live below your means.
 If you are carrying balances on your credit cards, then you are spending more than you earn.
 If you are spending all that you earn, then you are not saving.
 Which leads to #3.

 - Pay yourself first.
-Retirement will come faster than you can imagine.
-So try to invest 20% of your paycheck every month into a retirement fund.
+Retirement will come faster than you think.
+Try to invest 20% of your paycheck every month into a retirement fund.
 If you really can’t do that much, start with something and keep building up to it.
 Here’s a good online retirement calculator to give you a rough idea of what you might need.

 - Self reflect.
 Understand what emotions and unconscious beliefs drive your money behaviors.
 If you are spending to mask your happiness, or to build your self esteem you’re bound to make bad decisions.
 Managing beliefs and thoughts can help you take control of your finances and be smart about using money for the valuable tool that it actually is.